-\textbf{Adversary's Objective.} The adversary aims to replicate the functionality of a semi-open victim LLM, partially secured in a protected environment, by building a replacement model.
-The agreement between the victim and replicated models is measured through accuracy and fidelity on a specified testing dataset.
+\textbf{Adversary's Objective.} The adversary aims to replicate the functionality of a semi-open victim LLM, partially secured in a protected environment, by training a substitute model.
+This replica facilitates white-box analysis to identify vulnerabilities, enhancing black-box attacks on related model families~\citep{sitawarin2024pal}.
+The agreement between the victim and replica is assessed via accuracy and fidelity on a designated test set.

 \textbf{Adversary's Knowledge.} It is assumed that the adversary knows the architectures of both secured and unsecured modules, as prior work~\cite{gou2021knowledge,boi2024theorymodeldistillation} has shown that using the same architecture as the secured module significantly improves the effectiveness of distillation attacks.
 However, the adversary knows only the parameters of the unsecured module, while those of the secured module remain unknown.